Father-Son theology (FST) is built on the foundational truth that we should see God as Father and ourselves as His children.

 The theological system that developed out of the Classical view of God is called Classical theology (CT).

 Throughout this book, we will be talking much about CT and comparing it with FST.
-Therefore, it will be helpful now to identify clearly what is meant by CT.
+Therefore, it will be helpful now to clearly identify what is meant by CT.

 Thomas C. Oden, who is considered one of the most influential theologians of the 20th century, presents a well-accepted explanation in his book, Classic Christianity.
-He associated CT with the fundamental thoughts of Christianity that were agreed upon by the Doctors of the early Church.
+He associated CT with the fundamental thoughts of Christianity that were agreed upon by the Doctors of the early Church.8

 The title “Doctor” has been given to leaders who made significant contributions to theology.
 The Doctors of the early Church in the West were Ambrose, Augustine, Jerome, and Gregory the Great.9 The Doctors of the early Church in the East were Athanasius, Basil, Gregory of Nazianzus, and Chrysostom.

 Contrasting the Classical view of God with a Hebraic-biblical view of God may be offensive to Christians holding to the Classical view of God.
 After all, they believe their view of God is the biblical view of God.
 I do not mean to offend anyone.
 I am not trying to uproot all points of CT.
 I simply want to identify and then correct some flaws in its foundation.
-To accomplish this, I will have to point out and contrast the differences between the Classical and Hebraic-biblical views of God.
+To accomplish this, I must point out and contrast the differences between the Classical and Hebraic-biblical views of God.

 Notice that I am associating the Hebraic-biblical view of God with FST.
 You will see that the Hebraic-biblical view of God leads to FST.

-Hebraic-biblical View of God --> Father-Son Theology
+Hebraic-biblical View of God → Father-Son Theology

 As we develop FST, the associated ideas will be compared with CT.
 The differences will be discussed but also shown in diagrams.
 When helpful, a timeline will be offered.
 The development of Western Christianity, which is built on CT, will be shown below the timeline, while biblical Christianity, which leads to FST, will be shown above the timeline.